-Parents may be permitted to take their child away from the school premises during lunch times with permission from the headteacher - it is at the headteacher's discretion as to whether a pupil will be allowed to leave the premises.

-Parents will submit a written request, outlining the reasons for their child to leave the premises during lunch time - this request will be submitted to the headteacher.
+- 15.1 Parents may be permitted to take their child away from the school premises during lunch times with permission from the headteacher it is at the headteacher's discretion as to whether a pupil will be allowed to leave the premises. - 15.2 Parents will submit a written request, outlining the reasons for their child to leave the premises during lunch time this request will be submitted to the headteacher.
 The headteacher will consider the request and will invite the parent into the school for a discussion regarding any concerns, as well as the timely return of their child at the end of lunch time and their child's behaviour when not on the school premises.
-The headteacher reserves the right to grant or refuse a request and will inform the parent in writing of their decision within one week of the request.

-Where permission has been granted, the headteacher will ensure a lunchtime pass is printed for the pupil and will include the pupil's name on the off-site register.

-Pupils will leave the school premises within 10 minutes of the start of lunch and will return no later than 5 minutes before the end of lunch.

-Parents will be required to meet their child at the school office when taking them off the premises - the pupil will be signed out and back in using the lunch time register at the school office.
+The headteacher reserves the right to grant or refuse a request and will inform the parent in writing of their decision within one week of the request. - 15.3 Where permission has been granted, the headteacher will ensure a lunchtime pass is printed for the pupil and will include the pupil's name on the off-site register. - 15.4 Pupils will leave the school premises within 10 minutes of the start of lunch and will return no later than 5 minutes before the end of lunch. - 15.5 Parents will be required to meet their child at the school office when taking them off the premises the pupil will be signed out and back in using the lunch time register at the school office.
 A member of staff will be available at the school office before the pupil leaves the premises and upon their return to sign them back in.
-No pupil will leave the premises before the member of staff at the school office has given their permission.

-The headteacher reserves the right to withdraw their permission at any time - this may occur, for example, where there are attendance concerns.
+No pupil will leave the premises before the member of staff at the school office has given their permission. - 15.6 The headteacher reserves the right to withdraw their permission at any time this may occur, for example, where there are attendance concerns.
 Any decision to withdraw permission will be in writing, explaining the reasons for the headteacher's decision.
 If permission is withdrawn, parents will not be entitled to appeal the decision.
-Parents will be able to withdraw their request at any time - the request will be submitted in writing to the headteacher.

-Permission will be updated on a termly basis - letters will be sent to parents at the beginning of each term to confirm whether they would like their request to continue.
+Parents will be able to withdraw their request at any time the request will be submitted in writing to the headteacher. - 15.7 Permission will be updated on a termly basis letters will be sent to parents at the beginning of each term to confirm whether they would like their request to continue.

-10. Attendance intervention
+16.0 Attendance intervention

-In order to ensure the school has effective procedures for managing absence, the Attendance Lead responsible for attendance will:

-- Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Having a weekly review with the Class Teacher. - Engaging with LA attendance teams. - Using fixed penalty notices. - Creating attendance clinics.
+- 16.1 In order to ensure the school has effective procedures for managing absence, the Attendance Champion responsible for attendance will: - Establish a range of evidence-based interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures.